tedivm/robs_awesome_python_template_examples/full/docs/dev/api.md

 ## Docker

-The Celery images are based off of the [Multi-Py CelUvicornery Project](https://github.com/multi-py/python-uvicorn) and work for ARM and AMD out of the box.
+The FastAPI images are based off of the [Multi-Py Uvicorn Project](https://github.com/multi-py/python-uvicorn) and work for ARM and AMD out of the box.